/

 Also, don't forget:

 Mastercard rules are tougher.
-They may flag merchants with as few as 100 disputes or a 1.5% ratio.
-So, even a moderate number of chargebacks can put your status at risk across networks.
+They may flag merchants with as few as 100 disputes and a 1.5% ratio.
+So even a moderate number of chargebacks can put your status at risk across networks.

 That's why it's important to stay proactive with a dispute mitigation strategy.
 Chargeflow's Alerts automatically monitor early warning signs like TC40s and pre-dispute cases, giving you the chance to resolve them on autopilot before they escalate into chargebacks.